fabianrost84/lange_single-cell_2019/README.md

 * `envrionement.yml`: anaconda environment for executing `zebrafish_neurogenesis_smartseq_prepare_data.R` and `zebrafish_neurogenesis_smartseq_manuscript.ipynb`
 * `zebrafish_neurogenesis_smartseq_prepare_data.R`: reading the count data, calculation of quality metrics
+* `zebrafish_neurogenesis_smartseq.h5ad` the prepared count data whcih can be read using scanpy and is used to start the actual analysis in `zebrafish_neurogenesis_smartseq_manuscript.ipynb`
 * `zebrafish_neurogenesis_smartseq_manuscript.ipynb`: contains all the analysis of the single-cell seq data except for the cell type homology analysis
 * `environment_2.yml`: anaconda environment for executing `Hochgerner_2018.ipynb`
 * `mart_export.txt`: the list of orthogolous genes used for the cell type homology analysis